Not to be TOO forward, but…

 - Share the descriptions with the team and discuss what works and what doesn’t.

 What you don’t want to do is let your team underestimate the power of SEO when it comes to your ecommerce store.
 It’s an important factor to success.

 Power Up Your Content Marketing Workshop Exercises

 But to keep up in this changing world, every business needs to know (and practice) content marketing skills.

 I created and grew my own seven-figure writing agency working with content for all kinds of different industries and niches.

 So, believe me when I say I know how to make content marketing work for you and your team.
 If you’re a driven entrepreneur like me, I can show you my secrets to success – that way, we can supercharge your team to build your brand through content and save you TONS of valuable time.

 Are you ready for impact, reach, and success?

 Then quit guessing what works.
-It’s time to invest in your marketers, your brand, and your future.
-Apply for a spot in The Content Transformation System.
+It’s time to invest in your content, your brand, and your future.

 Want to go much further than a one-hour content marketing class?